andmoredev/layerless-esbuild-lambda/README.md

 Repository used as an example for the [Drop the layers, bundle up with ESBuild instead](https://andmore.dev/layerless-esbuild-lambda) article.
+**Update** - This includes authentication now.
+This is all explained in [Secure API Gateway with Amazon Cognito using SAM](https://andmore.dev/api-cognito).

 # Deploy using the SAM CLI
 ## Clone/fork the repository